 Why is there a week off before the Super Bowl?

-It is also essential that the game gets plenty of build up in the weeks leading up to kickoff.
-For two weeks straight media outlets do nothing but talk about the Super Bowl so much, that even the non football fan is tempted to tune in and see what all the buzz is about.
+Additionally, with the Super Bowl gaining more and more popularity over the years, a big part of the event’s excitement comes from the build-up in the weeks leading up to the Super Bowl.
+For two weeks straight media outlets do nothing but talk about the Super Bowl, so much that even non-football fans are tempted to tune in and see what all the buzz is about.